Package Summary

 Overview

 The pure pursuit node receives a planned trajectory, transforms each waypoint into the vehicle’s base frame, selects a lookahead point, and computes the steering angle and speed via the pure pursuit geometric algorithm.
-It also publishes an idle signal when no valid trajectory is available or the trajectory has gone stale.
+It publishes an idle signal and zero-output Ackermann commands when no valid trajectory is available, the trajectory has gone stale, or the behaviour tree requests standby.

-Current Status: Functional pure pursuit controller with TF-based wheelbase measurement and speed scaling proportional to steering magnitude.
+Current Status: Functional pure pursuit controller with TF-based wheelbase measurement, behaviour tree integration, and speed scaling proportional to steering magnitude.

 ROS Interface